Disclosure based on the TCFD Recommendations

 Access to new markets

-Climate change can change the area of disease epidemic, morbidity, and severity.
+Climate change can change the geography of the morbidity associated with and severity of epidemics.
 Heart disease, respiratory disease, etc. may also increase.

 Risk Management